 Which subjects fit well together?

-Some combinations naturally work well together, for example, maths and sciences, history and English Literature, art, drama and photography.
+Some combinations naturally work well together, for example, Maths and Sciences, History and English Literature, Performing Arts, Music and Art.
 However, you may prefer a more broad and balanced choice of subjects to keep your options open.
 If you are unsure ask for advice.

 Do you have a particular career in mind?